 Viaje Path of Totality

-Viaje Path of Totality is an ultra limited, full bodied box pressed Toro released under the Viaje White Label Project (WLP) series in May 2025, limited to just 200 boxes of 30 cigars.
-Blended by Viaje founder Andre Farkas and wrapped in a dark, oily Mexican San Andrés Maduro leaf over Nicaraguan binder and fillers, Path of Totality delivers the small batch, high intensity character that has turned Viaje’s WLP drops into near instant sellouts among serious cigar collectors.
+Viaje Path of Totality is a full bodied box pressed Toro released under the Viaje White Label Project (WLP) series in May 2025.
+Blended by Viaje founder Andre Farkas and wrapped in a dark, oily Mexican San Andrés Maduro leaf over Nicaraguan binder and fillers, Path of Totality delivers the small batch, high intensity character that has made Viaje’s WLP releases enduring favorites among serious cigar collectors.

 Key benefits and features